CemalUnal/cloud-native-application-development-workshop/readme.md

 ### PART-2

+[An Introduction to Prometheus](./introduction-to-prometheus.md) contains the installation and configuration of [Node Exporter](https://github.com/prometheus/node_exporter/blob/master/README.md), [Prometheus](https://prometheus.io/) and [AlertManager](https://prometheus.io/docs/alerting/alertmanager/).
+Also it describes how you can use these tools in order to monitor your local environment and create and send custom alerts using Slack.

-[monitoring-with-prometheus.md](./monitoring-with-prometheus.md) describes the deployment of the monitoring infrastructure using `docker run` commands along with sample Prometheus queries and alert rules.
+[Monitoring with Prometheus](./monitoring-with-prometheus.md) contains the deployment instructions for the monitoring infrastructure using Docker in your local environment.

 ### PART-3
-[kubernetes.md](./kubernetes.md) describes the deployment steps of the sample application on top of Kubernetes.
+[An Introduction to Kubernetes](./kubernetes.md) describes the deployment steps of the sample application on top of Kubernetes.